Service Learning at ISB: The Parent Perspective

 Through the extensive Service Learning programme offered at ISB, many parents have seen their children experience the joy that only giving back to others can give us – but not without the presence of a challenge or two.
 Rajaa Abu-Haya, ISB parent, describes how participating in CAS activities in the High School has changed the way in which her son views his life and the opportunities he has been given.

 “After volunteering with Poverello and Fedasil Rixensart, where he interacted with those less fortunate than him, he was truly able to recognize how privileged he is.
 The refugees and the homeless gave him an opportunity to listen to their incredible stories.
 It was undeniably challenging at first, mostly because no one teaches you how to have these kinds of conversations.
 He felt hugely disconnected from them, because the things that these people had experienced, he could barely imagine living through himself.
-This was very frightening for him.
-He would come home unsure of whether he wanted to go back.
 But the more he went, the more he felt a desire for change, for looking at the world through a different lens.
 What really struck him was realizing how privileged he is, that he’s the one in a position to be able to help others, rather than being the one struggling to make ends meet. “